How Dynamic Rendering Can Help With SEO

 When Google Visits Your Website, What Happens?

-For Google to completely comprehend the material in JavaScript, it must analyze it many times.
-Rendering is the term for this procedure.
-When Google detects JavaScript on a web page, it queues it and returns to it when it has the resources to render it.
+For Google to fully understand content generated through JavaScript, it may need to render the page multiple times.
+This rendering process is resource-intensive.
+When Google detects JavaScript on a web page, it often queues the page and returns to it later, once it has the resources to execute and render the scripts completely.

 What’s Wrong With JavaScript SEO?